Fastest journey3hr 40m

 It is easy to take the train from Rome to Bari, a port town on the Adriatic.
-Comfortable Frecciargento trains cover the 500-kilometre route in about 4 hours.
+Comfortable Frecciargento trains cover the 500-kilometre route in about four hours.
 You can choose between three different services: morning, early afternoon and evening.
 In addition to the fast Frecciargento option, there is an occasional Intercity train.
-It takes 2 hours longer than the Frecciargento service, but it often have bargain-basement fares.
+That IC service takes two hours longer than the Frecciargento service, but it often offers bargain-basement fares.
+There is also an overnight train from Rome to Bari on Friday nights; it offers a choice of sleeping car, couchette or seats.

 The Frecciargento trains run south from Rome on the high-speed line towards Naples, branching off that line near Caserta and cutting into the hill country that creates the spine of Italy.
 Beyond Benevento, there is a gorgeous stretch of mountainous terrain.
 At Foggia the train reverses direction, then heads south-east along the coast to Bari.